We are open four days a week:

 Lloyd Street Synagogue and B’nai Israel Synagogue: You can take a docent led tour of our two historic synagogues.
 Tours are offered daily at 1pm and 2:30 pm, plus 11am on Sunday.
 To guarantee your place on a tour please reserve in advance at the time of purchasing tickets, spaces are limited.

-A Fence Around the Torah: Safety and Unsafety in Jewish Life: opening November 21, 2021
+Fence Around the Torah: Safety and Unsafety in Jewish Life.

 Curated by Liora Ostroff, JMM’s Curator-in-Residence, A Fence Around the Torah: Safety and Unsafety in Jewish Life will explore manifold discussions on safety and exclusion in Jewish communities.